 The stadium was built in 1950, and was named the Walter Ulbricht Stadium after the DDR head of state and SED party leader.
 It was the largest stadium in East Berlin with a capacity of 70,000 spectators.
 After the World Festival of Youth and Students, it was renamed the “Stadium of World Youth” in 1973.
 The stadium hosted athletics, propaganda marches and the FDGB Cup finals.
 The derbies between 1.
 FC Union and the serial champions BFC Dynamo also took place here in order to keep the bitterly hostile fans apart.

 When Berlin applied to host the 2000 Olympic Games during the reunification frenzy, the old stadium was demolished.
 However, Berlin botched the bid, and the sports hall planned for the stadium was never built.
-Today, the Federal Intelligence Service has its huge headquarters there.
+Today, the Bundesnachrichtendienst (Federal Intelligence Service) has it’s headquarters here.